LinkedIn Back to projects Contact me

 Role

 I was a lead designer for the project.
 I’ve created the whole narrative layer of the game and many aspects of the gameplay mechanics.
-I designed the layout of the application and was supervising UI creation.
-I was leading the creative team of graphic and sound designers.
+I designed the layout of the application and was supervising the creative team of graphic and sound designers.

 During the development phase I was engaged as the front-end developer.